morgancross2/classification_project_telco/README.md

 -----
 ## Executive Summary:
 - The classification models created (Logistic Regression, Random Forest, and KNeighbors) produced varying levels of accuracy and recall.
 Every model beat the baseline accuracy and would better predict churn.
-- Due to wanting to capture every possible customer churning, the best model is the model that maximizes recall.
-The Logistic Regression model produced the best results at 79% recall.
+- The Logistic Regression model produced the best results at 79% recall.
+Maximizing recall, which will predict the most churning customers and minimize false negatives, was selected as we begin looking into the recent wave of churning customers.
+This model is built to delve into the root of the problem, not to isolate predicted churning customers for targeted marketing.
+Follow on models before marketing campaigns are highly recommended.
 - With more time, I predict feature engineering data to show time from subscribing to fiber optic to time of churn would increase the model's recall rate.
-- I recommend evaluating fiber optic customers' experience early and often.
-My best model evaluated the fiber optic feature to have a weight of 2.78 (the closer to 1, the less impact on churn), over twice the next highest coefficient in the model's decision function.
+- I recommend conducting research in possible competitors offering fiber optic.
+My best model evaluated the fiber optic feature to have a weight of 2.78 (the closer to 1, the less impact on churn), over twice the next highest weight in the model's decision function.
+This heavily suggests customers are leaving due to this service and it is likely it is being offered faster or for less.

 -----
 ## Planning
+ - Create deliverables:
+     - README
+     - final_report.ipynb
- - Create README, final_report.ipynb, working_report.ipynb
+     - working_report.ipynb
+     - predictions.csv including customer id, probability of churn, and prediction of churn
  - Bring over functional acquire.py, prepare.py, explore.py, and model.py files
  - Acquire the data from the Code Up database via the acquire.py function
  - Prepare and split the data via the prepare.py functions